 If notifiable disease is suspected, contact the DAERA Helpline on 0300 200 7840 or your local DAERA Direct Regional Office.
 Failure to do so is an offence

-The risk of an ASF incursion continues to exist as the virus is still spreading across Europe with a recent wild boar occurrence detected in Italy.
-This is the first reported case of ASF in mainland Italy.
-The disease has also been detected for the first time in North Macedonia in a backyard holding close to the Bulgarian border.
+The risk of an ASF incursion continues to exist as the virus is still spreading across Europe with recent outbreaks detected in Sweden.
+This is the first time the disease has been reported in the country.

-The disease is also present in several countries in Eastern Europe and also in Asia where it has been found in China, Hong Kong, Mongolia , Vietnam and North Korea.
+The disease is also present in several countries in Eastern Europe and also in Asia.
 In affected areas the disease has been confirmed in wild boar, as well as on farms, smallholdings and in pet pigs.

 Watch the video below for further information: